Individual Membership Rates

 Association Meetings Professional: Professionals employed in a meeting, conference and/or event planning capacity for related associations are eligible for membership in FICP.
 The association must be a bona fide 501 (c) tax-exempt organization that represents or services the financial and insurance industry per the category definition for:

-Independent Meetings Professional: An independent meetings professional who works for himself/herself and is under annual or continuous contract to perform meeting planning functions with an eligible financial/insurance company or related association.
+Independent Meetings Professional: An independent meetings professional who works for himself/herself and is under annual or continuous contract to perform meeting planning functions with at least one eligible financial/insurance company or related association.

-An independent meetings professional must submit a letter (on company letterhead) or email (from a company domain), signed by or from an authorized company representative, that documents the individual is under annual or continuous contract in a meeting, conference and/or event planning capacity for that company and is authorized to represent that company as an FICP member.
-The individual may represent only that company under his/her independent contractor membership (e.g., name badge, attendee list, Member Directory).
+A meetings professional operating as an independent contractor must show proof of the independent contractor relationship by submitting a letter (on company letterhead) or email (from a company domain), signed by or from an authorized company representative, that validates the individual is under annual or continuous contract in a meeting, conference and/or event planning capacity for that company.
+Such correspondence will be maintained in said person’s membership record.

 Meeting professionals who work for third-party planning companies are not eligible to be FICP members.

 Complete the Meetings Professional Member Application to be considered for FICP membership.

 Please note: The membership definitions were modernized and clarified in 2019 by a Board-appointed task force, with the Independent Meetings Professional definition revised in December 2022.
 These definitions apply for all those seeking to join FICP or renew membership moving forward.